🔁 ERP vs. CRM: What Is The Difference?

 Sure thing, ERP for HR management doesn’t necessarily mean a tool for the relative department.

-It can be developed to help top management regulate the work of their subordinates, help and contact them on time — it can improve the efficiency of cooperation and provide better control over all processes in the company through employees.
+It can be developed to help top managers regulate the work of their subordinates, help and contact them on time, as well as improve the efficiency of cooperation and provide better control over all processes in the company through employees.

 You as a business owner could make good use of it as well.

-However, they might not be that advanced since customer experience isn’t the main focus of an ERP software implementation.
+However, they might not be that advanced since customer experience isn’t the main focus of the ERP software implementation.

 It serves for:

-All these features will make it easier to provide a more personalized customer experience which leads to sales increases, better feedback, and client base extension.
+All these features make it easier to provide a more personalized customer experience which leads to an increase in sales, better feedback, and client base extension.

-Besides, they can get you rid of some manual time-consuming tasks like emailing which gives you more time to focus on other processes.
+Besides, they can help you to get rid of several manual time-consuming tasks like emailing which can then give you more time to focus on other processes.

-To properly run any business that includes selling goods, you most likely will need to take good care of your inventory control.
+To properly run any business that includes selling goods, you most likely need to take good care of your inventory control first.

-Moreover, it’s pretty time-consuming.
-And when things don’t add up — ugh, a complete mess.
+Moreover, it’s pretty time-consuming, and if and when things don’t add up — ugh, a complete mess.
 Tons of papers and spreadsheets to go over.

-Long story short, not the best experience neither for employees nor for business owners since it can cause backlogs.
+Long story short, not the best experience either for employees or business owners since it can cause backlogs.

-ERP software is just the catch to keep inventory structured and centralize related data.
+ERP software is just the catch to keep inventory structured and centralized with related data.

 Functionality can include:

-Most often Inventory Management isn’t something that works by itself.
+Most often, Inventory Management isn’t something that just works by itself though.

 It can include features to manage warehouses, distribution processes, supply, manufacturing, and other flows which makes it a bit more complex yet much more functional.

 By automating these processes, you save a lot of time — it gives you an opportunity to concentrate on other things that are more important for you as a business owner or member of top management.